goonstation/goonstation/tgui/docs/secret-interfaces.md

 ## Runtime flow (DM → client)
 1) DM checks access, reads `+secret/tgui/secret-mapping.json` to get the token.
-2) DM sends the bundle as a normal asset and sends a `secret/interface` message with `{ name, token }`.
+2) DM sends the bundle as an asset and sends a `backend/secret-id` message with `{ name : id }`.
-3) Client routes see `config.secretInterfaces[name].token`, persist it in sessionStorage, and lazy-load via the loader.
+3) Client routes see `config.secretInterfaces[name]`, persist it in sessionStorage, and lazy-load via the loader.
 4) Loader injects `/secret-${token}.bundle.js`, waits for the bundle to self-register in `globalThis.__SECRET_TGUI_INTERFACES__[token]`.

-## Adding a secret UI
-1) Create an interface in `tgui/packages/tgui/interfaces-secret` (name or `name/index.tsx` decides interface name).
-2) Build (`bin/tgui --build` or `yarn run tgui:build`).
-Sync → build → mirror happens automatically.
-3) Open it from DM by interface name as normal.

 ## Troubleshooting
-- VSCode hides `+secret/tgui/interfaces/`; builds use the mirrored copy under `interfaces-secret`.
+- VSCode hides `+secret/tgui/interfaces/`; use the mirrored copy under `interfaces-secret`.
 - If it doesn’t load: confirm the bundle exists in `+secret/browserassets/src/tgui/`, the mapping has a token for your interface, and the browser console isn’t showing a failed script load.